15 Nov 2025

 Common Reasons Why a uPVC Window Drops

-Modern uPVC windows are designed for durability, but frequent use, building settlement, or worn hinges can cause misalignment.
-Seasonal temperature changes may also cause the frame to expand or contract, affecting its fit.
+Modern uPVC windows are crafted for durability and performance.
+But factors such as frequent use, settling of the building structure, or wear on hinges can cause misalignment.
+Seasonal temperature fluctuations can also cause the frame to expand or contract, affecting its fit.

 Signs Your Window Needs Adjustment

-If your window is difficult to open or close, shows gaps between the frame and sash, or doesn’t lock properly, it may need adjustment.
-Addressing these issues early helps maintain energy efficiency, security, and ease of use.
+If your window is difficult to open or close, displays gaps between the frame and sash, or does not lock securely, it likely needs adjustment.
+Addressing these issues promptly ensures better energy efficiency, security, and ease of use.

 Precautions Before Starting Repairs